Kemealo Diane Moussatcha

-I am a board-certified Psychiatric Mental Health Nurse Practitioner with over ten years of experience in psychiatric nursing, ranging from inpatient care for children and adults to community mental health crisis stabilization, state hospitals, and substance use treatment centers.
-I hold a Bachelor of Science in Nursing from the University of Massachusetts-Boston and began my career as a psychiatric nurse in an inpatient hospital setting.
-Throughout my career, I have served as a charge nurse in both inpatient state hospitals and substance use treatment centers while completing my graduate studies at Regis College.
-Most recently, I earned my CARN-AP certification, further enhancing my expertise in addiction psychiatry.
+I’m a board‑certified Psychiatric Mental Health Nurse Practitioner with more than a decade of experience across the continuum of psychiatric care.
+My clinical background includes inpatient treatment for children and adults, community mental health crisis stabilization, state hospital care, and work within substance use treatment centers.
+I hold a Bachelor of Science in Nursing from the University of Massachusetts Boston and began my career as a psychiatric nurse in an inpatient hospital setting, where I developed a strong foundation in acute mental health care.
+Throughout my career, I have served as a charge nurse in both state hospital settings and substance use treatment programs while completing my graduate studies at Regis College.
+My work has consistently focused on supporting individuals through complex psychiatric and addiction‑related challenges with compassion, clinical rigor, and cultural humility.
+Most recently, I earned my CARN‑AP certification, further strengthening my expertise in addiction psychiatry and my commitment to evidence‑based, person‑centered care.

 In our first session together, here's what you can expect